guidogallopyn/PAPML1/PAPML1.md

 ```
 ![Classification Tree](report/plot3.png)

-This classification tree scores an accuracy of 48% on the test set.
-As can be seen, the tree lacks a leaf node to predict class B the sensitivity (recall) of the B class is zero.
+This classification tree has an accuracy of 48% determined by the default cross validation based on resampeling.
+As can be seen, the tree lacks a leaf node to predict class B hence the sensitivity (recall) of B class prediction is zero.
 The purity of the rightmost (red) leaf is great, leading to a positive predictive value (precision) of 99.8% for the E class by using just one simple split on roll-belt.
-The A class has two leaf nodes resulting from two split criteria on roll belt and pitch-forearm that achieve a recall (sensitivity) of 80%, but only with a precision of 57%.
-The leaf node for class D is the node where a lot of the data is classified (43%) and with low purity (%).
+The A class has two leaf nodes resulting from two split criteria on roll-belt and pitch-forearm that achieve a recall (sensitivity) of 80%, but only with a precision of 57%.
+The leaf node for class D is the node where a lot of the data is classified (43%) and with low purity.
 Apparently the rpart training doesn't find a way to further split this node and improve accuracy.
-With these low accuracy results we have concluded that a simple classification tree will not lead to good results, and we have not explored various training options but instead explored other prediction methods.
-The full evaluation results are in the appendix.
+With these low accuracy results we can concluded that a simple classification tree will not lead to good results, and we have not explored various rpart training options, but instead we explored other and more advanced prediction methods.

 ## More complex classifiers

-Given the complexity of the data, we proceed to a four more classifiers on the training set
+Given the complexity of the data, we proceed to build four more classifiers on the training set

-* a k-nearest neighbor non-parametric model with knn method
+* a k-Nearest Neighbors non-parametric model with knn method
-* a bagging with trees model using treebag method
+* a Bagged CART model using treebag method
-* a random forest model using rf method
+* a Random Forest model using rf method
-* a boosting with trees model with gbm method
+* a Stochastic Gradient Boosting model with gbm method

-For all these training we use no pre-processing and we use caret default parameters which means repeated bootstrapped resampeling (25 reps) with optimal model selection based on accuracy.
-The training take considerable time (multiple hours of CPU time)
+For all these model training we don't use pre-processing and we use the caret default parameters, for cross validation this means repeated bootstrapped resampeling (25 reps) with optimal model selection based on accuracy.
+The training based on the code below takes considerable time (multiple hours of CPU time)

 ```r